CoreTweet/CoreTweet/README.md

 ## License

-This software is licensed under the MIT License.
+This software is licensed under both of the Ms-PL License and the MIT License.

+DynamicJson.cs  ... the Ms-PL License. (by [neuecc](http://dynamicjson.codeplex.com/))

+The other codes ... the MIT License.

 ## Website